kawaiiDango/pano-scrobbler/privacy-policy.md

 MediaSessionManager API.
 The app does not access or parse actual notification texts except from these apps, if they have been enabled for scrobbling by the user:

-- Pixel's Now Playing
+- Shazam
 - Ambient Music Mod
-- Shazam
 - Audile
+- Pixel's Now Playing (before the March 2026 Pixel Feature Drop)

 ### Links to Other Sites